Empowering people to live their best lives, by creating meaningful spiritual and educational experiences rooted in the Jewish story.

 My Jewish story began in the loving community of Temple Sholom in Broomall, PA.
 After many transformative experiences both at URJ Camp Harlam and with the North American Federation of Temple Youth (NFTY), I decided to become a rabbi.

 A proud graduate of Brandeis University, I earned a B.A. in Near Eastern and Judaic Studies and Journalism.
 My fascination with Jewish learning led me soon afterwards to Hebrew Union College – Jewish Institute of Religion, where I earned a Master of Arts in Hebrew Literature (2007) and a Master of Arts in Religious Education (2008).
 I was ordained as a rabbi in 2008.
 I am currently blessed to serve as the spiritual leader of Congregation Kol Ami in Elkins Park, PA.
+Every summer, I also serve as faculty with the Creative Writing Program at URJ Six Points Creative Arts Academy.
 I’ve served as the rabbi of Vassar Temple in Poughkeepsie, NY (2015-2018), taught on the faculty of Gann Academy in Waltham, MA (2013-2015), and served as the associate rabbi at Judea Reform Congregation in Durham, North Carolina (2008-2013). |

 My passions include sharing the stories of heroic women in the Bible, writing creative midrash, exploring modern Jewish literature, live storytelling, teaching prayer, and creating meaningful worship and life-cycle experiences.